farakiko/GradProject/README.md

 __In this problem__:
 - X -- The input of the network represents the event paramaters (or so called features)
 - Y -- The target/label associated with each event.
 A Y-value of 1 indicates a signal & Y-value of 0 indicates a background
-- Z -- The nuissance paramater, chosen to be dPhi, which represnts the angle between the reconstructed W-boson and lepton,
+- Z -- The nuissance paramater, chosen to be dPhi, representing the angle between the reconstructed W-boson and lepton
 - Fnalweight -- The cross-section of each event

+# <ins>References<ins>